-Description: Get the time to expiration of watchdog3 timer, the return value is $0\sim255$ (1 level = 5 second (default) or 0.5 second, which depends on your time unit setting.
-For more details on this setting, refer to the section of 4.4 Querying and Setting WDT Count Graduation.), range= $0\sim255$ , 0 means watchdog3 timer is disabled.
+Description: Get the time to expiration of watchdog3 timer, the return value is $0\sim255$ (1 level = 5 second), range=0~255, 0 means watchdog3 timer is disabled.

 MSB byte = Time to expiration of watchdog3 timer (The returned byte consists of LSB and MSB byte.
 The LSB byte signals whether uController responds with the command and it equals to 0x80 plus the value of command; the MSB byte is the value returned by the command)